Abicumaran/GBM_Complexity_I/README.md

 DOI: https://doi.org/10.1038/s43018-020-00154-9

 Note: For the Seurat clustering, you can choose to analyze higher number of PCA loadings.
 However, for the results we used top 10 PCA laodings only.
+Change the directories in the scEpath code as appropriate (e.g., for the Rscript).
+The gene expression matrix was saved as "inpu_data.txt" in the folder and added to path when running the code.